CartoDB/data-services/geocoder/admin1/README.md

 3. If fresh, add all `sql/indexes.sql` and `sql/triggers.sql`
 4. Run the `sql/build_data_table.sql` script.
 5. Run the `sql/build_admin1_synonyms.sql` script.
-6. If needed, load or replace the function with `sql/geocoder.sql`

 # Tables